koushiksaha16021996/ReactApp/README.md

 In the project directory, you can run:

+## Import project
+you can directly download from github as a zip file, and your local system you can unzip , and open this folder in vs code, here you see all the files are present.

 ## For counter app
 Parentcounter is a parent component and it placed in index.js.
 In counter app there is a two button one is for incement and one is for decrement.